Half-Life: Opposing Force

 Half-Life: Opposing Force is an expansion pack for the first-person shooter game Half-Life.
 It was developed by Gearbox Software and published by Sierra On-Line for Windows on November 19, 1999.
 Opposing Force was the first expansion for Half-Life and was announced in April 1999.
-Lead designer Randy Pitchford noted that he believed Gearbox was selected to develop Opposing Force because Valve, the creators of Half-Life, wanted to concentrate on their future projects.
+Lead designer Randy Pitchford believed Gearbox was selected to develop Opposing Force because Valve, the creators of Half-Life, wanted to concentrate on their future projects.
 Over the course of development, Gearbox brought in a variety of talent from other areas of the video games industry to help bolster various aspects of design.

-Opposing Force returns to the same setting as Half-Life, but instead portrays the events from the perspective of a U.S. Marine, one of the enemy characters in the original game.
+Opposing Force portrays the events of Half-Life from the perspective of a U.S. Marine, one of the enemy characters in the original, assigned to the Hazardous Environment Combat Unit (HECU).
 The player character, Adrian Shephard, is sent in to neutralize the Black Mesa Research Facility when a scientific mishap causes it to be invaded by aliens, but quickly finds that the Marines are outnumbered and slowly being beaten back by a second alien race and black operations units.

 Opposing Force was received well by critics, with many describing it as the new benchmark title for expansion packs, in a similar fashion to how Half-Life revolutionized the first-person shooter genre.
-Other reviewers, however, thought that it still had many of the negative aspects of other expansion packs, although it was still regarded as an exceptional add-on.
+Other reviewers, however, thought that, despite its accomplishments, it still suffered from the negative aspects of other expansion packs.